 - I’m concerned that we’re not going to have enough time for X, so could we discuss that now?

 - I may not be speaking for the whole group, but here’s what I’m noticing… and I’m wondering if anyone else is feeling that way.

-Participants don’t have to sit back and give in to their frustration.
-Let’s give people guidelines to help them help us and the group with the process.
+Team members don’t have to sit back and give in to their frustration.
+Let’s empower them to help the group with the process.